7 Best Cryptos to Mine in February 2025

 Ethereum Classic (ETC) is the final option on this list of cryptocurrencies to mine.
 Ethereum Classic split with the original Ethereum in 2015.
 Citing ‘Code is Law’, this is because the original Ethereum blockchain reversed a series of transactions.
 This was linked to a large-scale hack of Ethereum’s decentralized autonomous organization (DAO).

 Just like the original Ethereum, Ethereum Classic supports smart contracts and dApps.
-While Ethereum has since merged to proof-of-stake, Ethereum Classic remains on the Ethash mining mechanism.
+While Ethereum has since merged to profe-of-stake and can no longer be mined, Ethereum Classic remains in the Ethash mining mechanism.
 This is a more efficient and scalable branch than SHA-256.
 Ethereum Classic is a large-cap crypto, currently valued at over $4 billion.

 That said, Ethereum Classic can still be mined with GPUs.
 This is because the Ethash function is ASIC-resistant.
 Ethereum Classic has an average block confirmation time of 13-14 seconds.
 Each mined block pays 2.56 ETC. The mining reward is reduced by 20% every 5 million blocks.